 - First Official Exhibition.
 It seems likely that Exhibitions started some time before 1973, and we’ve certainly had evidence of a random race here or there that weren’t official (such as 1972’s Little Sisters run).
 But 1973 marks the first time we have a record of an official Exhibition Heat.
 Labeled as Heat 0 in the Tartan and the 1973 Buggy Book, the Exhibition Heat was a battle between PhiKap’s alums, in Lane 1, PiKA’s alums, in Lane 2, and KapSig’s Little Sisters, in Lane 3.
 And for the 2nd year in a row, the PhiKap alums came out on top, winning the heat in a time of 2:37.8.
 PiKA was fairly close behind, finishing in 2:43.3, while the KapSig Little Sisters finished in 5:07.5.

 - Prelim Incidents.
 As best we can tell, the Prelims weren’t all that eventful, which I’m sure made the Sweepstakes Committee very happy.
 One of the most talked about parts of the Prelims was SAE B’s roll in Prelim Heat 1; but it was talked about because it proved how beneficial SAE’s bikes were, as Intrepid put up a relatively unimpressive 3:00.1.
 Sadly, SAE proved why they made the switch 2 heats later, as their A team bike, Arnold, lost its front wheel in the freeroll and the driver toppled over In Prelims Heat 3, knocking SAE out of the contest.
 The other drama came from a rules battle in Prelims Heat 6.
 The Fringe A buggy, Flying Buttress, lost its hatch, and led to a heated debate over whether the buggy should be DQ’d for a loss of mass.
-The final decision from the judges was that yes, Fringe should be DQ’d.
+The final decision from the judges was that no, Fringe should not be DQ’d.

 - Scheduling Mix-Up for Finals.
 For years prior to 1973, the Prelims were scheduled to start at 9am, and the Finals were scheduled for 10am.
 But in 1973, the Finals were, for some reason, moved up to 9am.
 However, spectators didn’t necessarily get the memo.
 A number of people showed up to the course at 10am, only to discover that the race they came to see was already over.